Azasakhe/Netflix/Share-STRM-library-with-multiple-devices.md

 - Needed a shared network folder (like SMB)
 - _STRM resume workaround_ **will not work** from other devices
 - _UpNext add-on_ **will not work** from other devices
+- It is not recommended to use the `Export to Library` feature to export STRM from other devices

 **Pay attention!**